sagemath/sagewiki_to_gh-2022-10-10/days4.md

 = SAGE Days 4 =

-The 4th SAGE days 2007 will be held the week of June 12-17, 2007 (a Tuesday through Sunday) mostly in '''room 238 of the Mechanical Engineering Building''' at the University of Washington in scenic Seattle.
+The 4th SAGE days 2007 will be held the week of June 12-17, 2007 (Tuesday through Sunday) mostly in '''room 238 of the Mechanical Engineering Building''' at the University of Washington in scenic Seattle.
 It was also be online at '''irc.freenode.net in the sage-dev''' room.

 The conference has been fully funded by the NSF UW/VIGRE and PIMS, so there is no registration fee and some participants costs will be reimbursed.
 Thanks NSF and PIMS!!